wp-plugins/worker/readme.txt

 Be on top of your website rankings and figure out which keywords work best for you.

 = Client Reports =
-Keep track of what you're doing for your clients and
+Keep track of what you're doing for your clients and dazzle them with a summary of your hard work.

 = Is This All? =
 No way!
 We've got a bunch of other awesome features, both free and premium, you can check out on our [ManageWP Features & Pricing Page](https://managewp.com/plans-and-pricing "ManageWP Plans & Pricing")